almata/SENotebook/R/improve-font-rendering-in-rstudio-for-mac.md

       href="http://127.0.0.1:43322/rstudio/3AAAF56BE4B500705B77183473800771.cache.css">
 ```

 Finally, we go to where that CSS file is and change some style.
 In my case, I need to go to `/Applications/RStudio.app/Contents/Resources/www/rstudio`.
-And there I just need to add this at the top:
+And there I just need to add this at the top of the `3AAAF5...771` CSS file:

 ```css
 div {